TheForester05/Billix/README.md

 Current version : 0.0

 # Technology
-Billix is using PHP 7 and MySQL and jQuery.
+Billix is using PHP 7 and MySQL and jQuery and AdminLTE 2.

 # Future updates
 - Initial Git